w3c/encrypted-media/security-privacy-questionnaire.md

 ## 2.7 Do the features in your specification expose information about the underlying platform to origins?

 **Handling hardware context reset:** Currently "hardware context reset" only happens on Windows.
-So the site could guess it's an Windows OS if it happens.
+So the site could guess it's a Windows OS if it happens.

 **Querying encryption scheme support:** The `MediaKeySystemMediaCapability.encryptionScheme` attribute, returned from MediaKeySystemAccess.getConfiguration(), indicates the encryption scheme associated with the content type.
 This gives an indication of which encryption schemes the underlying platform supports.